Russia's threat to exit Ukraine grain deal adds risk to global food security | Headlines

 Negotiators who gathered in Istanbul last week made little apparent headway.
 Ukrainian Deputy Prime Minister Oleksandr Kubrakov said the grain deal “should be extended for a longer period of time and expanded” to “give predictability and confidence'' to markets.

-Moscow says it opposes broadening or indefinitely expanding the deal.
-Kremlin spokesman Dmitry Peskov said on Tuesday that there's an “intense session of contacts” but that ”a decision is yet to be made”.
+Moscow opposes such an expansion.
+Kremlin spokesman Dmitry Peskov said Tuesday that there's an “intense session of contacts” but that ”a decision is yet to be made.”
 Russia, meanwhile, is rapidly shipping a bumper harvest of its wheat through other ports.
-Critics say that suggests Moscow is posturing or trying to wrest concessions in other areas — such as on Western sanctions — and claim it has dragging its heels on joint inspections of ships carried out by Russian, Ukrainian, UN and Turkish officials.
+Critics say that suggests Moscow is posturing or trying to wrest concessions in other areas — such as on Western sanctions — and claim it's dragged its heels on joint inspections of ships by Russian, Ukrainian, UN and Turkish officials.

 “We cannot agree that the role of the Russian representative (inspector) should be reduced to automatic rubber-stamping, or approval, or appeals submitted by Kyiv,” Russia's ambassador in Geneva, Gennady Gatilov, told reporters last month.